 - I provide attribution to each author and encourage everyone to read their original work.
-You can find references to their books and blogs on each portfolio page, and also aggregated for all portfolios in the Portfolio Theory page.
+You can find references to their books and blogs on each portfolio page.

 - I do my best to preserve design intent and to not twist the author’s recommendation in any way.
 The only reason I may change percentages is when I don’t have the right data or need to round to the nearest percent to not over-burden the tools.
 When that happens I choose alternative assets that I believe represent the design intent as closely as possible.
 I always point out when I do that and why.

 If you ever see something that looks like an error or that you think needs clarification, please don’t hesitate to contact me.
 Trust is earned, and I’m willing to do the work!